HWeber-tech/emp_proving_ground_v1/docs/runbooks/hetzner_single_box.md

 Phase J.2 requires Docker installation plus a compose stack that runs the data services (TimescaleDB, Redis, Kafka) alongside the trading engine.
 This runbook assumes Ubuntu 22.04 on a dedicated Hetzner host with a sudo-capable operator.
+Provision the host with the Terraform module under `infra/hetzner` before continuing.

 ## 1. Prepare the host